Thesis and Dissertation Information

 Thesis grades are reported as incomplete (K) each quarter, until the final thesis is submitted and approved.
 Faculty should not submit thesis grades at the end of the quarter like grades for other courses.

-After the final thesis or dissertation defense, the faculty advisor should report the grade on the Degree Recommendation form.
+For thesis grading, after the final defense the faculty advisor should report the grade on the Degree Recommendation form.

 If you take more credits than are allowed in the catalog requirements for your program, those credits will not be assigned a grade.
 They will remain K on your transcript.